 \section{Abstract}

 The evolution of star-forming galaxies at high redshifts is very sensitive to the strength and nature of stellar feedback.
-Using two sets of cosmological, zoom-in simulations from the VELA suite, we compare the effects of two different models of feedback: with and without kinetic feedback.
+Using two sets of cosmological, zoom-in simulations from the VELA suite, we compare the effects of two different models of feedback: with and without kinetic feedback from the expansion of supernovae shells and stellar winds.
 At a fixed halo mass and redshift, the stellar mass is reduced by a factor of $\sim$1-3 in the models with stronger feedback, so the stellar-mass-halo-mass relation is in better agreement with abundance matching results.
-On the other hand, galaxy elongation is robust against feedback strength.
+On the other hand, the three-dimensional shape of low-mass galaxies is elongated along a major axis in both models.
 At a fixed stellar mass, $\Ms<10^{10} \ \msun$, galaxies are more elongated in the strong-feedback case.
 More massive, star-forming discs with high surface densities form giant clumps.
 However, the population of round, compact, old (age$_c > 300 \ {\rm Myr}$), quenched, stellar (or gas-poor) clumps is absent in the model with strong feedback.
 On the other hand, giant star-forming clumps with intermediate ages (age$_c = 100-300 \ {\rm Myr}$) can survive for several disc dynamical times, independently of feedback strength.
 The evolution through compaction followed by quenching in the plane of central surface density and specific star-formation rate is similar under the two feedback models.